 It is official!
-After two years in the making, the bunk bed project has been brought to completion – and I couldn't be happier with the way it has turned out!
+After two years in the making, the bunk bed project has been brought to completion – and it turned out even better than I imagined it!

 As the end of 2017 was approaching, my wife and two of our youngest kids left for an extended trip to the beautiful Kyrgyzstan, which gave Danil (5) and I a fantastic opportunity to start new projects and finish a few outstanding ones.
 So, as a surprise, we've decided to do a full kids room makeover by finally removing the two standalone cribs and replacing them with a single bunk bed… and what a difference did this make!
 The room opened up right away.
 This freed up a lot of extra play space, so the 3-seat LEGO table has finally returned back into the room again.